 Now, for every edge $e = (u, v) \in E$ , we assign a random integer weight $w{u,v}$ , and define the weight of a matching to be the sum of the weights on all its edges.
-As we proved in the previous Problem 3, even if G contains many perfect matchings (there could be exponentially many), it probably contains only one of minimum weight.
+As we proved in the previous Problem 2, even if G contains many perfect matchings (there could be exponentially many), it probably contains only one of minimum weight.

-- (d) If we assign values $2^{w{u,v}}$ to the variables $X{u,v}$ , what can you conclude about the value of the determinant?
-Specifically, if the weight of the minimum weight perfect matching is $w^$ , how does the value of the determinant relate to $2^{w^}$ ?
-There is no "wrong answer" to this part, but it will help you think about the rest of the problem. - (e) Does this property (from the previous part) still hold, if the random weights $w{u,v}$ result in more than one minimum weight perfect matching? - (f) How can you detect whether a specific edge e is in the minimum weight perfect matching or not? - (g) Now, you are ready to put all of the pieces together, and present a randomized parallel algorithm for finding a perfect matching in $poly(\log n)$ time.
+- (c) If we assign values $2^{w{u,v}}$ to the variables $X{u,v}$ , what can you conclude about the value of the determinant?
+Specifically, if the weight of the minimum weight perfect matching is $w^$ , how does the value of the determinant relate to $2^{w^}$ ? - (d) Does this property (from the previous part) still hold, if the random weights $w{u,v}$ result in more than one minimum weight perfect matching?

+- (e) How can you detect whether a specific edge e is in the minimum weight perfect matching or not, using a single call to the determinant oracle? - (f) Now, you are ready to put all of the pieces togther, and present a randomized algorithm for finding a perfect matching, that makes all calls to the determinant oracle simultaneously.